Jimbo5793/HTML-Module/README.md

 - Create dedicated landing page

-- How to formulate grid for A* task
+- How to formulate a grid and not a blank canvas for A* task

+(Hamza)
+About work on JS file:

+It is only a basic shell so far.

+To do:

+- add function DrawPath

+- Add EventListener for click

+- add algo for path finding

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣠⣴⡦⠿⠛⢚⣂⠀⠉⠐⠛⠳⠶⣤⣀⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⢔⣿⣿⠅⠀⣀⠀⠻⠟⠃⠒⠒⠦⣤⡀⠀⠉⠻⣦⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀